Bend, Oregon: Arnold Ice CavesTricky to find, and possibly rough on your car when you do, but how often do you get to see an ice cave?

 - NF-1820, Bend, OR

 - US 97 about four miles south of the downtown intersection of US 20.
 Turn east onto China Hat Rd/NF-18.
 From this point the roads are unimproved.
-Drive for 12 miles, then turn south onto NF-1820 to the caves.
+Drive for 12 miles, past NF-1820.
+Go east about a tenth of a mile to the next road down, Swamp Wells Rd.
+The caves should be off the road on the left and right within 100 feet of the road.

 - Closed winter.
 (Call to verify)